Khan She Make A Comeback? Chloe Khan Puts Her Underboob On Show On Instagram

 Chloe Khan’s formula for getting more followers on Instagram is quite simple – simply show more skin.
 After some absence on Instagram, her fans were reminded of this fact when she posted one of her revealing photos.

-In the photo was captioned, “IF Checking the Just #thot pics GET More Likes??” the former Celebrity Big Brother contestant revealed plenty of underboob leaving her fans craving for more.
-For the uninitiated ‘thot’ has nothing to do with thoughts but is actually urban slang for ‘that h** over there’!
+In the photo captioned, “IF Checking the Just #thot pics GET More Likes??” the former Celebrity Big Brother contestant revealed plenty of underboob, leaving her fans craving for more.
+For the uninitiated, ‘thot’ has nothing to do with thoughts but is actually urban slang for “that h** over there”!

 Just checking if #thot pics get more likes ????